rdkcentral/Lightning-ui/docs/Adjuster/CarouselAdjuster.md

 With this setter you can set the color of all the labels.
 Expected input is an `argb`.

 ### labelColorFocused
-With this setter you can set the color of all the value label and arrows when focused.
+With this setter you can set the color of all value label when focused.
 Expected input is an `argb`.

 ### padding
 With this setter you can set the padding on the left side of the Adjuster component.
 Expected input is a `number`